Last month, I spent a week working at our glove factory in China, and meeting with vendors, suppliers and customers.

 Leather price increases pose some interesting business challenges:

 Short term, we negotiate the best leather prices we can, and look for substitutes like goat, to keep finished good prices and retails in line.

 We consider Korean hides, Indian hides, Bangladesh hides – even PU coated split leather, suede, lamb, goat ... to see which material can be substituted while keeping performance intact.

-One positive side effect: this has made materials innovation a priority for the industry -- it's exciting to see new innovation to our materials marketplace for new styles.
+One positive side effect: this has made materials innovation a priority for the industry.
+It's exciting to see new innovation in our materials marketplace for new styles.
 Look for cool new outerwear and technical fabrics in 2014.

-Due to the dollar getting weaker against the RMB, there is a steady erosion of buying power.
+Due to the dollar getting weaker against the RMB, there's a steady erosion of buying power.
 Unfortunately, that’s nothing new, just the continuation of a longer term trend.